VOM-AS/credit-token-program/README.md

 - Authority-controlled withdrawals with multi-signature support
 - Comprehensive input validation and security measures
 - Real-time transaction processing and confirmation

-## Security
-This program follows the `security.txt` standard.
-For security-related inquiries or vulnerability reports, please see our [SECURITY.md](./SECURITY.md) file.

 ## Architecture